 Found in the lining of the uterus, endometrial cancer accounts for 90% of uterine cancer diagnoses.
 Uterine cancer is the 4th most frequently diagnosed cancer for women in the U.S. In 2021, uterine cancer resulted in an estimated 66,570 new cases and 12,940 deaths—and these rates are on the rise.

 Endometrial cancer occurs most commonly among women who have gone through menopause, but it can also occur much earlier.
 In fact, diagnoses are on the rise among younger women between the ages of 20 to 49, when fertility may be an important concern.

-Thousands of mothers, aunts, sisters, and friends are impacted by this serious disease.
+Thousands of mothers, aunts, sisters, friends and loved ones are impacted by this serious disease.
 It's time for all women to know about endometrial cancer, because early detection can mean identifying the cancer when it may be more treatable.

 Women with endometrial cancer have reported that their symptoms were often stigmatized and dismissed.
-By talking about these "below the belt" symptoms, we can empower others to spot the signs early and take action, when it may be more treatable.
+By talking about these gynecologic symptoms, we can empower others to spot the signs early and take action, when it may be more treatable.

 Irregular or heavy bleeding in younger women before menopause